yigitcukuren/mago/docs/tools/linter/rules/safety.md

 ---
-title: Safety Rules
+title: Safety rules
+outline: [2, 3]
 ---

-# Safety Rules
+# Safety rules

 This document details the rules available in the `Safety` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |